-The pilgrims settled on the site of a Wampanoag village that had been abandoned four years earlier after a deadly plague outbreak which was spread by European traders visited the area in 1616.
-Before 1616, the Wampanoag numbered 50,000 to 100,000, and occupied 69 villages scattered throughout southeastern Massachusetts and eastern Rhode Island.
-Up to two-thirds of the Wampanoag population were killed by this plague.
+The pilgrims settled on the site of a Wampanoag village that had been abandoned four years earlier after a deadly plague outbreak was spread by European traders who visited the area in 1616.
+Before 1616, the Wampanoag numbered 50,000 to 100,000 and occupied 69 villages scattered throughout southeastern Massachusetts and eastern Rhode Island.
+Up to two-thirds of the Wampanoag, population was killed by this plague.
 When the Wampanoag watched the Mayflower’s passengers come ashore at Patuxet, they did not see them as a threat because the white man had brought their women and children.
-The Wampanoag believed that if the white man brought their women and children to their shores, the must have been a peaceful people so they did not feel threatened by their presence and therefore did not attack them.
+The Wampanoag believed that if the white man brought their women and children to their shores, they must have been a peaceful people so they did not feel threatened by their presence and therefore did not attack them.

 The pilgrims did not see the Indians during their first winter.
 What they did see were the shadows of the Indians.
 The first Indian to introduce himself was Samoset, a Monhegan from Maine, who came into the village on March 16, 1621.
-The following day, he returned with Tisquantum (Squanto), a Wampanoag who befriended and helped the English by showing them how to plant corn, fish and gather berries and nuts. within days, the Pilgrims signed a treaty of mutual protection with Ousamequin (Massasoit), the Pokanoket Wampanoag leader.
+The following day, he returned with Tisquantum (Squanto), a Wampanoag who befriended and helped the English by showing them how to plant corn and to fish, and gather berries and nuts. within days, the Pilgrims signed a treaty of mutual protection with Ousamequin (Massasoit), the Pokanoket Wampanoag leader.

-At that first Thanksgiving, Wampanoag and Pilgrims did not sit down for a big turkey dinner.
+On that first Thanksgiving, Wampanoag and Pilgrims did not sit down for a big turkey dinner.
 It was not even an event that the Wampanoag knew about or were invited to in advance.
-In September/October 1621, the Pilgrims had harvested their first crops, and they had a good yield.
-They “sent four men on fowling,”as Pilgrim Edward Winslow said about the day.
+In September/October 1621, the Pilgrims harvested their first crops, and they had a good yield.
+They “sent four men on fowling,” as Pilgrim Edward Winslow said about the day.
 This was one of only two historical sources of this famous harvest feast.
 Winslow also stated, “we exercised our arms.”
-“Most historians believe what happened was Massasoit got word that there was a tremendous amount of gun fire coming from the Pilgrim village, Massasoit brought his men not for a feast, but because he thought that his Pilgrim allies were being attacked and he was going to their aid.
+“Most historians believe what happened was Massasoit got word that there was a tremendous amount of gunfire coming from the Pilgrim village, Massasoit brought his men, not for a feast, but because he thought that his Pilgrim allies were being attacked, and he was going to their aid.

 When the Wampanoag arrived, the Pilgrims invited them to join their feast, but there was not enough food to feed the chief and his 90 warriors.
 According to William Bradford in his account of the feast said, “He [Massasoit] sends his men out, and they bring back five deer, which they present to the chief of the English town.

 The harvest feast continued for three days.
 Was their turkey at that first Thanksgiving?
 Perhaps, perhaps it was not.
 There was venison provided by the Indians.
-The“Fowl” is mentioned in Winslow’s account, could have included turkey, but it would more likely have been waterfowl that they hunted.
-In addition to the meat, there was no doubt corn maize bread, pumpkin and other squashes, but the meal bore very little resemblance to our modern Thanksgiving.
+The“Fowl” mentioned in Winslow’s account, which could have included turkey, was more likely waterfowl that they hunted.
+In addition to the meat, there was no doubt corn maize bread, pumpkin, and other squashes, but the meal bore very little resemblance to our modern Thanksgiving.

 Making Thanksgiving A Legal Holiday

 On September 28, 1789, before leaving office, Congress resolved that President Washington recommend a day of thanksgiving for the infant nation.
-He named Thursday, November 26, 1789 as a "Day of Publick Thanksgivin" - it would be the first Thanksgiving celebrated under the new Constitution.
-Subsequently future presidents issued Thanksgiving Proclamations, but the dates and even months of the celebrations varied.
-President Abraham Lincoln in 1863 proclaimed that Thanksgiving would regularly be commemorated every year on the last Thursday of November.
+He named Thursday, November 26, 1789, as a "Day of Publick Thanksgiving" - it would be the first Thanksgiving celebrated under the new Constitution.
+Subsequently, future presidents issued Thanksgiving Proclamations, but the dates and even months of the celebrations varied.
+President Abraham Lincoln in the year 1863 proclaimed that Thanksgiving would regularly be commemorated every year on the last Thursday of November.